Best Social Networks for Expats in China

 • Moments: Share photos, videos, and updates with your network.

-• WeChat Pay: Make payments and transfer money.
+• WeChat Pay: Make payments, transfer money, and even pay bills.

-• Mini Programs: Access a variety of services without leaving the app.
+• Mini Programs: Access services like food delivery, ride-hailing, and event ticketing without leaving the app.

 2. Douyin (TikTok)

-Douyin is a great platform for expats to share their experiences and connect with locals through short, engaging videos.
+It’s a great platform for expats to share their experiences and connect with locals through creative, short videos.

 Key Features: